samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 >
 > **Magical Footnotes.** Spells such as [Contact Other Plane](/spells/2619052-contact-other-plane), [Legend Lore](/spells/2619010-legend-lore), and [Speak with Dead](/spells/2619068-speak-with-dead) allow characters to learn information while leaving you control of the particulars.
 >
 > **Primary Sources.** Personify the past through a tragic ghost, an otherworldly guardian, an artificial intelligence, an ancient sage, or another long-lived individual.
 Such NPCs give you a way to share relevant information and respond to questions from the party.
-If the characters miss an important detail, this NPC can reinforce details in a way books and recollected facts can’t.
+If the characters miss an important detail, this NPC can reinforce details in a way books and recollected facts can't.
 >
 > Any one of these methods is useful for revealing a few details.
-You can combine them to share nuanced histories and help players feel like they’re digging into a rich and realistic history.
+You can combine them to share nuanced histories and help players feel like they're digging into a rich and realistic history.

 ### Central Flanaess